Nytso2/Nytso2/README.md

 About me
 - 🔗 Visit my Website : upcoming..
 - 🔭 I'm a rising junior at Washington and Lee university majoring in Computer Science and Business Administration.
-- 🌱 I’m interested in Software Development, Data Science, Machine Learning, Security & Systems.
+- 🌱 I’m interested in Software Development, Data Science, Machine Learning, Computer Vision, Security & Systems.
 - 💯 I’m currently working on several personal projects
 - 📫 How to reach me: lcoronel@mail.wlu.edu